 The U.S. department of defense just proposed its 2024 budget, asking for an astounding $842 billion from congress.
 That figure is larger than the entire economy of 90% of the countries on Earth. (also see the 35 billion-dollar weapons in the U.S. Military budget this year) While American defense spending includes benefits for military personnel as well as pay, the majority of the spending goes to the corporations with weapons contracts with the U.S. government.

-The U.S. Defense Department relies on contractors for everything from base construction and maintenance to weapons development and manufacturing.
-With hundreds of billions of dollars flowing from the Pentagon to the private sector each year, the U.S. defense industry is by far the largest of any country in the world.
-In fact, 40 of the world’s 100 largest defense contractors, as measured by arms and military services sales, are headquartered in the U.S. according to the Stockholm International Peace Research Institute.
+The DOD uses on contractors for everything from maintenance to construction of bases, as well as developing and manufacturing weapons.
+Hundreds of billions of dollars flow to the private sector from the Pentagon each year, making the U.S. defense industry by far the largest of any country in the world.
+In fact, of the 100 largest weapons manufacturers in the world, a staggering 40 are headquartered in the United States.

 Weapons procurement is only part of the picture, however, as many of the more sophisticated weapons systems used by the military are the product of years of development.
-The Air Force’s new long-range nuclear stealth bomber, the B-21 Raider, for example, now in the ground test phase ahead of test flights later this year, was developed by the Virginia-based contractor Northrop Grumman over a seven-year period before it was introduced in December 2022.
-(Here is a look at the 30 inventions that shaped military history.)
+The Air Force’s new long-range nuclear stealth bomber, the B-21 Raider, for example, which should be having its first flight at some point this year, was developed by Northrop Grumman, a Virginia-based contractor, over seven years before its introduction last December.
+(Here is a look at the U.S. military’s 15 weapons of the future)